-30. COVENANTS TO RUN WITH THE PREMISES.
-The covenants herein contained shall run with the Premises hereby let and bind the heirs, executors, administrators, assigns and successors of the Lessor and Lessee respectively and consent of Lessor to assignment, and acceptance of rent from assignee of the Lessee shall not release the Lessee from his obligation to pay rent and comply with the other conditions of this Lease.

-31. ENTIRE AGREEMENT.
-This Lease Agreement contains the entire agreement between the parties, and no modification of this Lease Agreement shall be binding upon the parties unless evidence by an agreement in writing signed by the Lessor and the Lessee after the date hereof.
+- 31. COVENANTS TO RUN WITH THE PREMISES.
+The covenants herein contained shall run with the Premises hereby let and bind the heirs, executors, administrators, assigns, and successors of the Lessor and Lessee respectively and consent of Lessor to assignment, and acceptance of rent from the assignee of the Lessee shall not release the Lessee from their obligation to pay rent and comply with the other conditions of this Lease. - 32.
+ENTIRE AGREEMENT.
+This Lease Agreement contains the entire agreement between the parties, and no modification of this Lease Agreement shall be binding upon the parties unless evidenced by an agreement in writing signed by the Lessor and the Lessee after the date hereof. - 33.
+APPROVAL BY THE CITY COUNCIL.
+This Lease is not effective until ten (10) working days after approval by the City Council by way of an approved ordinance. - 34.
+NO DISCRIMINATION.
+Lessee shall not discriminate and shall comply with Chapter 38 and Chapter 213, RSMo.
+Chapter 38 is attached hereto and incorporated in the Lease Agreement.